 It is the goal of our tree climbing program to go above and beyond the standards.
 For example, the American National Standards Institute has requirements that arborist rope have a minimum breaking strength of 5000 pounds, while all of our ropes are rated to at least 6,000-12,000 pounds of breaking strength.
-All of our climbing systems and anchors are also redundant, which is an extra and uncommon safety feature of only our program.
+Most of our climbing systems and anchors are also redundant, which is an extra and uncommon safety feature of our program.

 AdventureTerra cares deeply about the natural world.
 We show this more with our actions than with our words.
 The company has adopted some of the trails in Deception Pass State Park to clean and maintain.
 We have also instituted a litter removal program that exchanges trashed picked up in the park for a discounted climb.
 We offer anyone $5 off per piece of trash collected.